rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 systemd
 ```

-This VIP, corresponding to the IP address used by customers to access future cluster services, will be assigned to one of the nodes.
-Then, in the event of failure, the cluster will switch this resource from one node to another to ensure continuity of service.
+This VIP, corresponds to the IP address used by customers to access future cluster services.
+You must assign it to one of the nodes.
+Then, if a failure occurs, the cluster will switch this resource from one node to another to ensure continuity of service.

 ```bash
 pcs resource create myclusterVIP ocf:heartbeat:IPaddr2 ip=192.168.1.12 cidr_netmask=24 op monitor interval=30s
 ```

-The `ocf:heartbeat:IPaddr2` argument is made up of 3 fields that provide pacemaker with :
+The `ocf:heartbeat:IPaddr2` argument contains three fields that provide pacemaker with :

-* the standard (here `ocf`),
+* the standard (here `ocf`)
-* the script namespace (here `heartbeat`),
+* the script namespace (here `heartbeat`)
-* the resource script name.
+* the resource script name

 The result is the addition of a virtual IP address to the list of managed resources: